gregorfr/huberman-bot/README.md

 # Phase 1: Calendar Optimization

 Finding time in your day-to-day life to exercise, live healthy, do yoga or go for walks is always a struggle for anyone.
-In this phase, i will create an algorithm that will try to optimally fit a huberman-protocol into your calendar, saving you the struggle to worry about how to find time for everything.
+In this phase, I will create an algorithm that will try to optimally fit a huberman-protocol into your calendar, saving you the struggle to worry about how to find time for everything.